icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/preservica/downloading-streamamg-videos.md

 # StreamAMG Video Downloads and Metadata Export Guide

-This guide provides clear, step-by-step instructions on how to download videos from StreamAMG and efficiently export metadata in bulk using StreamAMG's API and the [xml-to-csv.py script](https://github.com/icaew-digital-archive/digital-archiving-scripts/blob/main/xml_to_csv.py).
+> **Purpose:** This guide provides clear, step-by-step instructions on how to download videos from StreamAMG and efficiently export metadata in bulk using StreamAMG's API and the [xml-to-csv.py script](https://github.com/icaew-digital-archive/digital-archiving-scripts/blob/main/xml_to_csv.py).

 ### Key Resources